NanoscopyAI/nERdy/README.md

 # nERdy

 ## Current structure
-nERdy: Traditional image processing based method
+nERdy: Image processing method

-nERdy+: Deep learning based method
+nERdy+: D4-equivariant segmentation method

-result_plots: scripts to generate all the results in the paper
+analysis: scripts for junction analysis pipeline and to generate all the results in the paper

-visualization: scripts to generate all the figures in the paper